ucbds-infra/otter-grader/docs/otter_assign/usage.md

 # Usage and Output

 Otter Assign is called using the `otter assign` command.
 This command takes in two required arguments.
 The first is `master`, the path to the master notebook (the one formatted as described above), and the second is `result`, the path at which output shoud be written.
-The optional `files` argument takes an arbitrary number of paths to files that should be shipped with notebooks (e.g. data files, images, Python executables). _To use Otter Assign for R, add the `-l r` flag to indicate that the notebook language is R._
+The optional `files` argument takes an arbitrary number of paths to files that should be shipped with notebooks (e.g. data files, images, Python executables). **Otter Assign will automatically recognize the language of the notebook** by looking at the kernel metadata; similarly, if using an Rmd file, it will automatically choose the language as R. This behavior can be overridden using the `-l` flag which takes the name of the language as its argument.

 **Note:** The path to the master notebook and to the result directory should be relative to the _working_ directory, but any paths in `files` should be relative to the parent directory of the master notebook.
 To clarify, the following directory structure: